Home Care Business Insurance

-Also known as a ghost policy, a minimum premium policy is the most affordable type of workers’ compensation insurance because it excludes the business owner from coverage.
+Also known as a ghost policy, minimum premium workers’ comp is the most affordable type of workers’ comp because it excludes the business owner from coverage.
 The great thing about our ghost policy is that we’ve packaged it with an accident policy, which provides 24-hour accident coverage in the event of a work accident.

 With us, you get more coverage, and at a lower price than our competitors.

 Commercial auto insurance covers vehicles owned by your business.
-If you use your personal vehicle for work and an accident happens, it’s likely that your personal auto policy will not cover the incident.
+If you use your personal vehicle for work and get into an accident, your personal auto policy will probably not cover it.

-With commercial auto insurance, your business is protected from financial losses arising from physical damage to a vehicle, bodily injury, and property damage.
+With business auto insurance, you’ll be protected from financial losses arising from physical damage to a vehicle, bodily injury, and property damage.

-This form of auto insurance covers your company in the event it borrows, rents, or hires vehicles for business purposes.
-If you have helpers working for you, and they use their personal vehicle for work-related purposes, the hired and non-owned auto endorsement extends liability protection to the company if the employee is involved in an accident.
+If your company borrows, rents, or hires vehicles for business purposes, you’ll want to consider hired and non owned auto insurance.
+It also comes in handy if you have helpers working for you that use their personal vehicle for work-related purposes.
+The hired and non-owned auto endorsement extends liability protection to the company if the employee is involved in an accident.